MinaM99/ADIBSoapWebService/README.md

 [Spring Boot SOAP Project Using an XSD File - Video Tutorial](https://www.youtube.com/watch?v=MIDEXcU-Bmg&ab_channel=CameronMcKenzie)

 ---

+## 💻 Development Environment
+Tools Used:
+Eclipse IDE: Used for project development.
+Maven: For building and managing project dependencies.

+---

 ## 🚀 How to Build and Run the Application in Eclipse
 Build the Project: